harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

 Time to Restore Service, or Mean Time to Recover (MTTR), indicates how long it takes an organization to recover from a failure in production.

 MTTR is a good metric for assessing the speed of your recovery process across several areas of technology.
-The overall time can be analyzed stage by stage using a workflow that is implemented in the organization to recover from a failure.
+The overall time can be analyzed stage by stage over the organization's failure recovery workflow.

+You can use [Issue Resolution Time widgets](./quality-and-support-metrics.md#issue-resolution-time) to track MTTR.

 ## Reliability (MTBF)

 Mean Time Between Failures (MTBF) measures the average amount of time a system or component operates without failing.
 It is expressed as a continuous operating time in hours, days, or other units of time.
 It is an indicator of an assets reliability, or availability, and it is useful for estimating how likely an asset is to fail and how often certain failures occur.
 This metric is critical for reliability engineering.

+You can use [Issue Resolution Time widgets](./quality-and-support-metrics.md#issue-resolution-time) to track MTBF.